 I always start a day in Rome with a trip to the ancient city, namely the Colosseum and the Forum.
 They are beside each other and I truly think you cannot visit Rome and not get at least a glimpse of them.

 Colosseum and Roman forum

-I have visited the inside of it several times and while it can be worth it but I do find the outside to be the thing that is truly magnificent.
+I have visited the inside of it several times and while it can be worth it, I find the outside to be the thing that is truly magnificent.

 Its rows of arches, its battered walls, the location beside the arch and the start of the via sacra are magical, even if nowadays drowned in visitors and ‘gladiators’…

 The story is different for the forum.

 Less impressive than the Colosseum and underwhelming for many, I find it is where the history buff truly finds interesting gems.